paoloturati/house_insulation/README.md

 **Disclaimer 2**

 Since the Degree Days data is a static file, please only select periods of time between February 2021 and February 2022.

+## Check Your Street App

+This Web App requires you to enter one street name in the Reading area and displays several features from the EPC registry, namely:
+- number of properties
+- percentage of properties with roof insulation
+- percentage of properties with walls insulation
+- percentage of properties with windows insulation
+- percentage of properties with floor insulation
+- average energy consumption
+- average CO2 emissions
+- average energy efficiency
+- percentage of properties with a "good" rating (A/B/C/D)

 ### Streamlit deployment